top of page

 -

-How much funding needs to be donated or raised by HSoP to make up the 35% and 8% of the annual budget?Each year, HSoP has to raise over $80,000.00 in donations and fundraising to keep our doors open!
+How much funding needs to be donated or raised by HSoP to make up the 35% and 8% of the annual budget?Each year, HSoP has to raise over $80,000 through donations and fundraising just to keep our doors open.
 This is why any size donation is greatly appreciated.
-Without the generous support of our pet community, HSoP would not be able to do what we do.
+Without the generous and continued support of our pet community, HSoP would not be able to do what we do.
 Donate today!

 -